michaeljs1990/compress/README.md

 Both of these files live in the base of each repo.

     .
-    ├── .compress.yml
     ├── micro-one
     │   └── docker-compose.yml
     └── micro-two
         └── docker-compose.yml

 In the past you may have a third docker compose file that combines the info that is found in the repositories creating lots of duplicate information.
 Now you can create a `.compress` file in whatever directory you choose and tell it how the docker-compose.yml file should look.
-This .compress file would be places at the same level as micro-one and micro-two however you can put it whatever you would like.
+This .compress file would be placed inside micro-one or micro-two in the example below it has been placed in micro-one.

     # .compress
     include:
-      - micro-one/docker-compose.yml
+      - docker-compose.yml
-      - micro-two/docker-compose.yml
+      - ../micro-two/docker-compose.yml
     extend:
       web:
         link: